Economy of Serbia

-The economy of Serbia is a service-based upper-middle income economy in Central Europe, with the tertiary sector accounting for two-thirds of total gross domestic product (GDP).
-The economy functions on the principles of the free market.
-Nominal GDP in 2023 is projected to reach $72.587 billion, which is $10,850 per capita, while GDP based on purchasing power parity (PPP) stood at $175.318 billion, which is $26,205 per capita.

-The strongest sectors of Serbia's economy are energy, the automotive industry, machinery, mining, and agriculture.
-The country's primary industrial exports are automobiles, base metals, furniture, food processing, machinery, chemicals, sugar, tires, clothes, and pharmaceuticals.
-Trade plays a major role in Serbian economic output.
-The main trading partners are Germany, Italy, Russia, China, and neighbouring Balkan countries.

-Belgrade is the capital and economic heart of Serbia and home to most major Serbian and international companies operating in the country, as well as the National Bank of Serbia and the Belgrade Stock Exchange.
-Novi Sad and Niš are the second and third largest cities respectively and the most important economic hubs after Belgrade.
+The economy of Serbia is a developing mixed economy.
+Serbia has a significant manufacturing base, focused mainly on machinery, automobiles, energy, and mining.
+The Serbian economy's core exports include base metals, furniture, chemicals, tires, and pharmaceuticals.
+Highly dependent on international trade in Europe, key trading partners include the EU, its neighbors, as well as China, Turkey and Russia.
+The capital city and financial centre is Belgrade, with Novi Sad and Niš being important economic hubs.

 Historical preview

 In the decades leading up to World War I, GDP growth in Serbia grew by 0.28% per annum.
-This was a slower growth rate than north-western Europe, leading to a widening economic divergence between Serbia and Western Europe.
+This was a slower growth rate than Northwestern Europe, leading to a widening economic divergence between Serbia and Western Europe.
 Prior to WWI, there was extensive growth in Serbia's dominant agricultural sector.
 However, industrial and service sectors remained small.

-In the late 1980s, at the beginning of the process of economic transition from a planned economy to a market economy, Serbia's economy had a favourable position in comparison to most of the Eastern Bloc countries, but it was gravely impacted by poor economic decision making in the 1990s, the Yugoslav Wars, and UN sanctions and trade embargo during the 1990s.
+In the late 1980s, at the beginning of the process of economic transition from a planned economy to a market economy, Serbia's economy had a favorable position in comparison to most of the Eastern Bloc countries, but it was gravely impacted by poor economic decision-making in the 1990s, the Yugoslav Wars, and UN sanctions and trade embargo during the 1990s.
 At the same time, the country experienced a serious "brain drain".
 There was a severe recession which continued until 1999.
-After the overthrow of Slobodan Milošević in 2000, Serbia went through a process of transition to a market-based economy and experienced fast economic growth.
+After the overthrow of Slobodan Milošević in 2000, Serbia went through a process of transition to a market-based economy and experienced sustained economic growth.
 During that period, the Serbian economy grew 4-5% annually, average wages quadrupled, and economic and social opportunities dramatically improved.
 During the Great Recession, Serbia marked a decline in its economy of 3.1% in 2009, and following years of economic stagnation pre-crisis level of GDP was reached only in 2016.

 Since 2014, the country has been in the process of accession negotiations to join the European Union.

 Macroeconomic trends

 Economic growth

+The Serbian economy is expected to grow to $116 billion in 2029, slightly outpacing the rest of the former Yugoslav Republics according to the IMF.
+Its economy has been the largest former Yugoslav by purchasing power parity (PPP) since 2008 and the second-largest by nominal GDP since 1998.
+Serbia's debt-to-GDP ratio is currently at 38.1%, which is lower than the 60% level defined by the Maastricht criteria as the upper limit of an acceptable level.
+Its sovereign debt level is projected to be the second-lowest among the former Yugoslav Republics by 2029, with an expected increase from the current 38.1% to 40.7% of GDP.
+The average growth of Serbia's GDP from 2020 to 2025 was 4% per year.

-The average growth of Serbia's GDP in the last five years was 4% per year.
-GDP structure by sector is: services 67.9%, industry 26.1%, agriculture 6.0%.
+GDP structure by sector is: services 57.58%, industry 23.97%, agriculture 3.79%.